PALLADIUM :

 USES OF PALLADIUM :

-?
-Palladium primarily plays two major roles: as a catalyst and in making jewelry and specialized alloys.
+Palladium serves a dual purpose, primarily functioning as a catalyst and also being utilized in the creation of jewelry and specialized alloys.

-?It is used in dental applications for making caps, bridges, and crowns.
+In dentistry, palladium is essential for crafting caps, bridges, and crowns.

-?
-It can also be used to filter harmful substances from groundwater.
+Additionally, palladium can effectively filter harmful substances from groundwater.

 ANNUAL PALLADIUM USAGE :